 Reservations are highly recommended, especially during the summer.

 - Are you a foodie?
 If so, book a Santorini Wine Class & Wine Tasting Tour 😉

 15 – Take the cable car

-To deal with the increasing number of ships and tourists arriving in Santorini since the 1970’s, a cable car was built between 1980 and 1982 to connect the old port to the capital.
+To deal with the increasing number of ships and tourists arriving in Santorini since the 1970s, a cable car was built to connect the old port to the capital.

-The journey takes around 3min each way, provides amazing views and another perspective of the stunning caldera and is one of the top things to do in Santorini.
+The journey takes around 3min each way, provides amazing views, and another perspective of the stunning caldera.

 It’s a convenient method of transport, saving time and energy for those who arrive in Santorini by cruise ship or wish to take a volcano tour.